Professor Pop's Bubble Show

 Outdoor Bubble Shows

 So, what's the difference between an indoor bubble show and an outdoor bubble show?
 The wind would be detrimental to an indoor show while the outdoor bubbles are created by using the wind.
 The show is performed to music, and each routine is only three minutes long, so the performance is fast-paced and fun.
 You'll see giant bubbles and bubble clusters.
 There are also routines that use volunteers.
 Every other routine involves a volunteer.
 Brett will have kids making bubbles of their own and involved in silly bubble-themed skits.
 This show is thirty minutes long.

 Brett uses the ONLY Bubble Soap to be approved by The Department of National Parks, to be used on the South Lawn of The White House.
 So, it is safe for grass.

 The only requirement is room for a 12' x 12' "stage area" and a place for the audience to stand.

-If there is bad weather, Brett can perform his Magic for Kids show inside instead.
+If there is bad weather, Brett can perform the indoor bubble show instead.